PfeiferLab/DETECT/README.md

 **Mutation Rate:** Number of mutations to populate the VCF(if >1), mutation rate to use to populate mutations(if <1), or positions file where mutations will be placed (positions file/VCF).

-**Input Variants:** VCF file of trio containing variants to be used as False Positives.
+**Input Variants:** VCF file containing variants to be used as False Positives.
 Must be without mendelian violations (MVs), and must be indexed (e.g. GATK IndexFeatureFile).

 **Read Length:** Length of the reads used in the real dataset. e. g.
 100